Insecurity of a relativistic quantum commitment scheme: The cheating strategy

-A's cheating strategy is simple.
+Her cheating strategy is simple.
 From Eq.
 (1) we can see that the Pauli matrix $\sigma _{z}$ acting on the first qubit alone can flip the value of the bit $u_{i}$, while $(-1)^{u_{i}}\sigma _{x}$ acting on the first qubit alone can flip the value of the bit $u_{j}$, i.e.,

 Here $I$ is the identity operator on the second qubit.
-That is, A can change $\left\vert u_{a}u_{c}\right\rangle _{n}$\ among the four Bell states freely with a local unitary transformation\ of her own, without the help of B and C.
+That is, Alice can change $\left\vert u_{a}u_{c}\right\rangle _{n}$\ among the four Bell states freely with a local unitary transformation\ of her own, without the help of Bob and agent C.